thabala-cloud/docs/docs/admin-console/iac.md

 * [Authenticator](#the-authenticator-infrastructure-kind): Authenticator descriptor
 * [Users](#the-users-infrastructure-kind): Thabala account users descriptor with the associated Thabala Built-in Roles
 * [ServiceInstance](#the-serviceinstance-infrastructure-kind): Service instance descriptor with Service Instance Users and the associated Service Instance Roles

-### Exporting the current infrastructure as code

-You can always review and export the actual status of the full Thabala infrastructure by using the Thabala CLI [`get infra`](/cli/commands/get-infra) command.
-The output is also a good starting point if you want to start managing your account as a code instead of using the [Thabala Admin Console](/admin-console/overview) web interface.

 ### Using the infrastructure YAML files